SAP-samples/kyma-runtime-extension-samples/sentiment-analysis/README.md

 See the SAP Commmerce Help topic on  [Data Management with Impex](https://help.sap.com/docs/SAP_COMMERCE/d0224eca81e249cb821f2cdf45a82ace/1b6dd3451fc04c3aa8e95937e9ef2471.html?q=impex).

-Add the Integration Object to the registered Kyma Destination Target using SAP Commerce Cloud Backoffice as described in **Expose Your API – Existing Destination Target** section in this [blog post](https://blogs.sap.com/2022/10/14/commerce-cloud-exposing-integration-apis-to-sap-btp-kyma-runtime-with-oauth2/) on SAP Community
+Add the Integration Object to the registered Kyma Destination Target using SAP Commerce Cloud Backoffice as described in **Expose Your API – Existing Destination Target** section in this [blog post](https://blogs.sap.com/2022/10/14/commerce-cloud-exposing-integration-apis-to-sap-btp-kyma-runtime-with-oauth2/) on SAP Community.
+Once the Integration Object API is registered with the System in BTP and the Application in Kyma, extract the Central Application Gateway URL from the corresponding Application in Kyma and update the `gateway_url_review` value in the `sentiment-analysis` secret.

 ### Content Moderation Service